Feature #3973

 The worst precision obtained is 3.8e-7 s which corresponds to 0.38 micro seconds.
 This precision should be largely sufficient for pulsar timing.
 In any case it is much better than the length of one tic, which is 0.000125 s or 125 micro seconds.
 Hence times in GTime should not be a problem.

-#24 Updated by Knödlseder Jürgen over 2 years ago
+#24 Updated by Knödlseder Jürgen almost 3 years ago

 Here is a verification that an ephemeris specified in the psrtime format gives the same results as the same ephemeris specified in the INTEGRAL and Fermi formats.
 This does not mean that an INTEGRAL or Fermi ephemeris is correctly used, but it demonstrates that the interface works as expected.